Explore Azure Monitor Azure Cosmos DB insights

 Failed Requests (429s): This graph provides a view of failed requests with a status code of 429.
 The units at the bottom of the graph are a sum of the total failed requests for the period.

-Normalized RU Consumption (max): This graph provides the max percentage between 0-100% of Normalized RU Consumption units for the specified period.
+Normalized RU Consumption (max): This graph provides the maximum percentage between 0% and 100% of Normalized RU Consumption units for the specified period.

 Pin, export, and expand

-You can pin any one of the metric sections to an Azure Dashboard by selecting the pushpin icon at the top right of the section.
+You can pin any one of the metric sections to an Azure dashboard by selecting the pushpin in the upper-right corner of the section.

-To export your data into the Excel format, select the down arrow icon to the left of the pushpin icon.
+To export your data into the Excel format, select the down arrow to the left of the pushpin.

-To expand or collapse all drop-down views in the workbook, select the expand icon to the left of the export icon:
+To expand or collapse all dropdown views in the workbook, select the expand arrow to the left of the down arrow.

 Customize Azure Cosmos DB insights

-Since this experience is built on top of Azure Monitor workbook templates, you have the ability to Customize > Edit and Save a copy of your modified version into a custom workbook.
+This experience is built on top of Azure Monitor workbook templates.
+You can use Customize > Edit > Save to modify and save a copy of your modified version into a custom workbook.

-Workbooks are saved within a resource group, either in the My Reports section that's private to you or in the Shared Reports section that's accessible to everyone with access to the resource group.
-After you save the custom workbook, you need to go to the workbook gallery to launch it.
+Workbooks are saved within a resource group.
+The My Reports section is private to you.
+The Shared Reports section is accessible to everyone with access to the resource group.
+After you save the custom workbook, you must go to the workbook gallery to start it.

 Troubleshooting